 Comment Spam is when a third party posts an unsolicited message, often of a commercial nature, as a comment on your WordPress website.
-The comments are often automated in nature, with the perpetrator often able to post thousands of comments an hour via their automated software.
+The comments are usually automated, with the perpetrator able to post thousands of comments an hour via their automated software.

 How to Identify Spam Comments in WordPress:

 If you are new to WordPress or blogging, you may be wondering how you can identify Spam Comments.
 Is someone genuinely interested in your post, or are they just spamming?
-Do you risk deleting the post and upsetting a potential client or reader, or reduce the authority of your post that user engagement brings?
+Do you risk deleting the post and upsetting a potential client or reader or reducing your post’s authority that user engagement brings?
 Luckily there are a few different tips we can give to help you identify those spammy comments:

 - Is the author of the comment using their real name?
-Many spam comments will use keywords instead of their name as quite often the author name is linked back to the author’s website.
-Using keywords for link anchor text was (not now with the Google Penguin penalty that specifically targets keyword rich link anchors) the “go to” way to build links.
+Many spam comments will use keywords instead of their name as, quite often, the author’s name is linked back to the author’s website.
+Using keywords for link anchor text was (not now with the Google Penguin penalty that specifically targets keyword-rich link anchors) the “go-to” way to build links.

 - What kind of link is the Author Link?
 Would you mind your readers clicking on it?
-If it is a spammy link to a drug-related or other commercial type websites, it is a sure sign of a spammer.
-As a general rule, we do not allow any links in the comments unless the author is someone we know, and the website they are linking to is relevant to our readers.
+If it is a spammy link to a drug-related or commercial website, it is a sure sign of a spammer.
+As a general rule, we do not allow any links in the comments unless the author is someone we know and the website they are linking to is relevant to our readers.

 Why do Spammers Try to Post Comments on your website?

 To understand the motive behind spammers, you need to understand a little about Search Engine Optimization.
 In the past (several years ago), Google incorporated a system called Page Rank.
 The higher the Page Rank, the more likely your page was to rank in Google for the targeted keywords.
-Page Rank was influenced by the numbers of backlinks pointed at the page from other people’s websites.
+The number of backlinks influenced page Rank pointed at the page from other people’s websites.
 Leaving comments on third-party websites containing a link back to their website was an easy way of gaining backlinks, and many automated systems were created (i.e. Xrumer, Scrapebox as two examples).

 Also, the wording of the link (anchor text) influenced the effectiveness of the links back to the spammer’s website, and you would see many links with words such as “Garden Tools” or “insert drug here.”
 Of course, recent Google Updates like Penguin have sought to penalize those who use over-optimized anchor text such as this, and, therefore, mass Spam via Comments is no longer as popular as it used to be.

-However, regardless of this, mass comment spamming is still popular as the people who use this technique can still rank for their chosen keywords, make money, and as soon as Google penalizes their website they scrap the existing one and put the content on a new domain that isn’t penalized.
+However, regardless of this, mass comment spamming is still popular as the people who use this technique can still rank for their chosen keywords and make money.
+When Google penalizes their website, they scrap the existing one and puts the content on a new domain that isn’t penalized.
 We would recommend that if you value your website showing up in Google, you don’t try to emulate this technique!

 Why Spamming Comments on websites is Bad

-Chances are, if you have a relatively new website with not much user engagement, getting your first comments is a pretty big deal.
-It validates all the work and effort you have put into your website, and so when you start to see comments being posted it makes you feel great.
-So, instead of carefully moderating the comments, you want to approve those comments that may be spam or that do not bring anything further to your website.
-There are many reasons though why it is important to moderate your comments carefully, especially to get rid of any that may be spam:
+If you have a relatively new website with little user engagement, getting your first comments is a big deal.
+It validates all the work and effort you have put into your website, so when you start seeing comments posted, it makes you feel great.
+So, instead of carefully moderating the comments, you want to approve those comments that may be spam.
+There are many reasons, though, why it is important to moderate your comments carefully, especially to get rid of any that may be spam:

-- Avoid Google’s Wrath — Google has been cracking down on spam, but not just the websites that have the benefit of the links, but those websites that allow the links to be placed on their website.
+- Avoid Google’s Wrath — Google has been cracking down on spam, not just the websites that benefit from the links, but those that allow the links to be placed on their website.

 - Lack of moderation. — Today, you need to give a good impression to readers.
-If they scroll down your website just to see hundreds of spam comments they are less likely to remain on your website, or comment themselves.
+If they scroll down your website to see hundreds of spam comments, they are less likely to remain on your website or comment themselves.

 What can you do to Stop WordPress Spam Comments?